A Quick Look at 11 Popular Christmas Sweets

 This holiday treat is a traditional part of Christmas dinner in the UK and other nations with a strong British influence.

-Like many other Christmas sweets, it is filled with dried fruits and spices, and is sometimes covered in brandy or other spirits.
+Like many other Christmas sweets, it is filled with dried fruits and spices, and is sometimes covered in brandy or other kinds of alcohol.
 As a final step, it can be lit on fire for a dramatic presentation!

 Marzipan

 Marzipan is a sweet almond paste that is formed into various shapes and often used to decorate cakes.
-It is a common ingredient in Christmas pastries.
+It's a common ingredient in Christmas pastries.

 Truffles

-Truffles are small, round chocolate sweets with a creamy filling in the center.
-They are often coated with cocoa powder, powdered sugar or chopped nuts.
-During the holiday season, a variety of flavors and designs are made available.
+Truffles are small chocolate sweets with cream in the center.
+They are often covered with cocoa powder, powdered sugar or chopped nuts.
+During the holiday season, you can find them in a variety of flavors and designs.

 As Christmas celebrations have spread around the world, even people who are not Christian still enjoy the sights, sounds and tastes of the season.

-This year, why not try some holiday sweets that are different from what you are used to?
-You just might discover a new favorite that will become a yearly tradition in your home!
+This year, why not try some holiday sweets a bit different from what you're used to?
+You might discover a new favorite that will become a yearly tradition in your home!

-This article is an adaptation of an original written by Amy Tolsma.
+This article is an adaptation of an original written by Amy.